luosw07/luosw07.github.io/_pages/experience.md

 - 🌍 **Location:** Nanjing, Jiangsu, PRChina

-- 💌 **Characteristics**:

-    - strong teaching capabilities

-    - committed to cultivating "international compound talents with foreign language expertise, proficiency in both arts and sciences, and strong comprehensive abilities"
+NFLS has strong teaching capabilities and is committed to cultivating "international compound talents with foreign language expertise, proficiency in both arts and sciences, and strong comprehensive abilities".

 ### 🥇 Selected Honor

 🌟 Zhou Enlai Scholarship 2022